Puma (character): Fictional character biography

-Thomas Fireheart is of Native American descent and the latest in a line of warriors who were created via magic and selective breeding to combat the prophesied return of a powerful, world-ending being.
-Despite not believing in the prophecy, Fireheart takes his duties as protector seriously, training in martial arts and mastering his powers of transformation.
+Thomas Fireheart is of Native American descent and belongs to a tribe who foretold the coming of a powerful being who may destroy the world for generations.
+Long ago, they began making preparations for this coming doom, creating a perfect warrior using mysticism and selective breeding.
+Fireheart is the latest in this line of men.
+Despite not believing in the prophecy, Fireheart takes his duties as protector seriously, training in martial arts and mastering his ability to transform into a humanoid cat.

-Fireheart later becomes owner and CEO of a self-titled company that is headquartered near his tribe in Hartsdale, New Mexico, and has establishments worldwide.
-However, he becomes bored with corporate life and becomes a mercenary to seek greater challenges.
+Fireheart becomes the owner and CEO of Fireheart Enterprises.
+Headquartered near his tribe in Hartsdale, Arizona, it is a multinational corporation involved in many different endeavors, with regional offices around the world.
+After becoming bored with corporate life, Fireheart becomes a mercenary to seek greater challenges.

 Rose hires Puma to kill Spider-Man, but he is thwarted by the Black Cat.
 He again attempts to attack Spider-Man, but changes his mind and departs when he witnesses Spider-Man saving innocent bystanders.

 During the "Secret Wars II" storyline, Puma confronts the Beyonder in New York, but is transported to Tokyo.
 He obtains a state of "harmonious enlightenment with the universe" and gains vast mystic powers, but soon loses them due to self-doubt.
 Later, Puma learns Spider-Man's secret identity and attempts to offer him a job at his company, but he refuses.
 Puma also attempts to clear Spider-Man of a crime he did not commit, during which he meets Silver Sable and the Outlaws.

 When Puma's friend Charles Little Sky manifests mutant teleportation abilities, he attempts to help him master them.
-However, Charles inadvertently returns the U-Foes to Earth, forcing Puma to work with the Avengers to stop them.
+Rejecting Fireheart's offers of aid, Little Sky flees to Ellis Island, where Puma travels to find him.
+When Portal's powers activate again and return the U-Foes to Earth, Puma is forced to work with the Avengers as Puma to protect Little Sky, helping to defeat the villains.

-Puma then battled Spider-Man in New York.
-Fireheart purchased 51% of the Daily Bugle, made Robbie Robertson publisher, and began a pro-Spider-Man campaign in the publication, in an attempt to pay off his debt of honor.
-During this time, he was nearly killed in an attack by the Hobgoblin, but was saved by Spider-Man.
+Fireheart purchases 51% of the Daily Bugle, makes Robbie Robertson publisher, and begins a pro-Spider-Man campaign in the publication, in an attempt to pay off his debt of honor.
+He eventually sold the Daily Bugle back to J. Jonah Jameson for $1, and he and Spider-Man settled their debt of honor on a vision quest in New Mexico.